NoSugarCoffee/NoSugarCoffee/README.md

 ### Hi there 👋

-- Work on Engineering Productivity (CI/CD and others)
+- Focus on CI/CD pipelines and other aspects of engineering efficiency
-- Developer specializing in Golang and Java
+- Specialize in developing with Golang and Java
 - 👉 [Personal Blog](https://nosugarcoffee.github.io/)

 <p  align="center">